 After all, those claiming to be rationalists who don’t believe the evidence underlying near-term human extinction are irrational and deluded.
 Those believing human extinction will occur soon, but not in their lifetimes — that is, those afflicted with the “it’s a problem for the children” syndrome — are ignorant, irrational, deluded, and entitled.
 I need exactly none of these kinds of people in my presence during the final days of my abbreviated life.

 I’ll continue to write essays, albeit rarely, as the mood strikes.
 I’ll pen a monthly article for Weekly Hubris as long as my radical missives are welcome there.
 I’ll continue to release Edge of Extinction video clips, as I’m inspired.
 I’ll continue to deliver presentations upon request in exchange for travel expenses.
-I’ll continue to offer the Only Love Remains workshop every few months, until circumstances preclude long-distance travel.
+I’ll continue to offer the Only Love Remains workshop as requested, until circumstances preclude long-distance travel.
 I’ll continue to submit to interviews with people who seem relatively sane.
-I’ll continue to host visitors at Homestead 2.0 in Belize.
+I’ll continue to host visitors in my home.
 Not one of these activities is economically profitable.
-At least for me, there’s no money in extinction.
+At least for me, there is no money in extinction.

 I’ll continue to decline opportunities to debate belief systems.
 Believers in a flat Earth, deniers of gravity, followers of god(s), promoters of political parties, and evangelical vegans take note.
 If you’re a member of any of these groups, please do not offer to host me in your home.
 I’d rather sleep in a culvert than listen to nonsensical babbling from irrational people.

-I’ll no longer serve as guide and counselor for those who, even with abundant assistance, can’t find their way.
+I will no longer serve as guide and counselor for those who, even with abundant assistance, cannot find their way.
 These lost balls in tall weeds, busily chasing dollars and status, will never have enough because — afflicted with a serious case of the dominant paradigm — more is all they know.
 They’ll never find joy in their shallow pursuits.
 There is no joy in superficiality.

 In other words, I’ll scale back in offering my evidence-rich work, for no pay.
 I’ll continue to expect animus in return for my work, when I post essays or video.
 May the bridges I burn light your way.
 After all, to share another metaphor, the storms I’ve endured have not only disrupted my journey, they have also cleared my path.